fabarea/media/Documentation/Hidden.rst

-Hidden documentation because it is now working 100% after 6.2 migration
+Hidden documentation because it will not be working 100% following 6.2 migration.

 Domain Model and Repository
 ===========================